CumulusNetworks/docs/content/cumulus-netq-45/Monitor-Operations/Monitor-the-RoCE-Service.md

 toc: 3
 ---

-In NetQ, use either the UI or CLI to monitor RoCE in your network.
+Use the UI or CLI to monitor RoCE in your network.

 The syntax for RoCE commands is: